ArcaneMage/javalaboratories-java-extensions/README.md

 # java-extensions

-This a library of Java utilities to aid programming with lambda just that a little bit more joyful, particularly for Java-8 developers but not exclusively.
+This is a library of Java utilities to aid programming with lambda to be just that a little bit more joyful, particularly for Java-8 developers but not exclusively.
 ### Handlers
 Handlers class provides a broad set of wrapper methods to handle checked exceptions within lambda expressions.
 Lambdas are generally short and concise, but checked exceptions can sometimes cause the lambda expression to look unwieldy.